 ADR offers alternatives to trial including mediation, arbitration and settlement conferences.
 These informal processes are faster, more private, less expensive and less stressful than litigation and trial.
 The Riverside Superior Court encourages parties to participate in ADR and provides a range of opportunities to do so from the Case Management Conference to the day of trial.

-The hearing will be set the day following the filing your ex parte paperwork.
-All ex parte applications are to comply with CRC rule 3.1200 et. seq. (and in particular, rules 3.1203 and 3.1204).
-An optional form (Declaration Regarding Notice of Ex Parte Application) may be found on the court’s website under the link for Fees & Forms.
+The hearing will be set the day following the filing of your ex parte paperwork.
+All ex parte applications are to comply with California Rules of Court, rule 3.1200 et. seq. (in particular, rules 3.1203 and 3.1204).
+An optional form (Declaration Regarding Notice of Ex Parte Application (pdf )) may be found on the court’s website under Forms & Filing > Local Forms.
 The court may review the ex parte request in chambers prior the hearing.
 If the court determines that the moving party has not established good cause for ex parte relief and denies the ex parte request, the courtroom assistant will notify the moving party that their request was denied and the hearing will not proceed.
 The moving party is required to notify the opposing party of the denial and that the hearing has been taken off calendar.
-Each department may have specific days and times for hearing ex-partes.
+Each department may have specific days and times for ex-parte hearings.
 For more information please see the trial rules for each department.

-Requests for ex parte relief should be filed in the civil clerk’s office or online through the court’s website.
-Ex parte hearings will be set in the department assigned for all purposes.
+All ex parte hearings will be set in the department assigned for all purposes.

 Department 6 has been designated as Riverside Superior Court’s only complex litigation department.